 In this short article, we've compiled some of our favorite digital storytelling resources, both from our own archives and other sites.

 Tools for Digital Storytelling from TechSoup

-Adobe Creative Suite applications — widely considered an industry standard for video, online, and print production — are available at TechSoup, both as individual products and in bundles.
-For more digital storytelling product offerings, see our Web, Multimedia, and Design page.
+Discounted rates for Adobe Creative Cloud — widely considered an industry standard for video, online, and print production — are available at TechSoup.
+For more digital storytelling product offerings, see our Web and Graphic Design page.